NYUAD-CRC/crc-docs/source/hpc/storage/archive.rst

 - The ``archive`` comprises of two types of storages:

   - Normal Storage (fast)
-  - Long Term Storage - Tape Library (slow)
+  - Long Term Storage - Tape drive (slow)

-- **Process 1 :** The data in the Tape Library is synced with the storage every 12 hours, so that a copy of the files is available on the Tape library as well.
+- **Process 1 :** The data in the Tape drive is synced with the storage every 12 hours, so that a copy of the files is available on the Tape drive as well.
-- **Process 2 :** Once the usage of the total storage hits 80% , the system atomatically frees up space by keeping only a copy of the file on the tape library (which can be retrieved later).
+- **Process 2 :** Once the usage of the total storage hits 80% , the system atomatically frees up space by keeping only a copy of the file on the tape drive (which can be retrieved later).
 - The freeing up of space is in accordance with the access timestamp of the files which are oldest.

 State of the file in ``$ARCHIVE``